OG-FasCat/public-api/oauth.md

 ### OAuth Configuration

-#### Client ID
+#### Client ID / Secret

 Available on request.

-#### Client Secret

-Available on request.

 #### Authorization URL

-This URL prompts a user to authorize your app to access the FasCat user's data.
+This URL prompts a user to authorize your app to access the user's data.
 After the user grants authorization, FasCat will respond with an authorization code.
+On mobile platforms where the CoachCat app is installed, this URL will launch the app and prompt the user to authorize your app.

 ```
 https://api.fascatapi.com/auth/v1/oauth/authorize